xiaoyunyang/coursera-scala-specialization/FP-ideas.md

 ### Functional Programming Design Patterns

-In FP, we don’t want to hardcode values or hardcode function behaviors.
+In FP, we don’t want to hard code values or hard code function behaviors.
 Thus, we parameterize the behavior as another function.
 How do we do that?
 We have to start thinking about functions as something configurable and composable.
 These are the bread and butter concepts that FP-ers must come to embrace as a way of life:

 * __Functions__:  In functional programming, we think of our programs as pipes for data to travel through.
 Functions can be inputs and outputs.